zarchp/larax-starter-kit/README.md

 This repository is a custom starter kit for building Laravel and React applications.
 It includes a set of pre-configured packages and tools to help you get started quickly.
 Please note that this kit is opinionated, meaning that it reflects the preferences and best practices of the maintainers.

 > [!IMPORTANT]
 > This repository uses PNPM (Performant NPM) instead of NPM.
-PNPM is a faster and more efficient package manager that is compatible with NPM.
-To use this repository, you must have PNPM installed on your system.
+If you don't have PNPM installed, you can install it by running `npm install -g pnpm` or by following the installation instructions on the PNPM website.

 ## Installation